AllenHeard/SevenSegsOfPi/README.md

-#Seven Segsments Of Pi
+#Seven Segments Of Pi

 #Introduction
 This set of four lessons introduces pupils to the Seven Segments of Pi device.
-Students will complete individual taks that all build up to a final project.
+Students will complete individual tasks that all build up to a final project.

 ##Computing Programme of Study Met
 **KS2**